 CSOC has an operational services agreement with Canso Investment Counsel Ltd. ("Canso") that was originally entered into on August 1, 2018.
 The operational services agreement sets out that Canso will provide the day-to-day operational services to carry out the business affairs of CSOC.
-Under the terms of the agreement, there were no fees payable for services provided by Canso to CSOC for the first 24-month period and the term could be extended at 12-month periods as agreed to between the parties.
-On August 1, 2022, the parties agreed to extend the no fee arrangement for another 12-month term ending on July 31, 2023.
-Subsequently, this service agreement was extended to July 31, 2024.
-There were no management fees charged for the year ended December 31, 2023 (2022 - \$Nil).
-Included in accounts payable is \$Nil (2022 - \$103,534) owing to CFM, a company under common control.
+Under the terms of the agreement, there were no fees payable for services provided by Canso to CSOC for the first 24-month period and the term could be extended at 12-month periods, as agreed to between the parties.
+The parties agreed to extend the no fee arrangement for the 12-month term ending on July 31, 2025.
+There were no management fees charged for the year ended December 31, 2024 (2023 - \$NiI).